irmen/prog8/docs/source/programming.rst

 *zeropage tag:*
-If you add the ``@zp`` tag to the variable declaration, the compiler will prioritize this variable when selecting variables to put into zero page.
-If there are enough free locations in the zeropage, it will then try to fill it with as much other variables as possible (before they will be put in regular memory pages).
+If you add the ``@zp`` tag to the variable declaration, the compiler will prioritize this variable when selecting variables to put into zero page (but no guarantees).
+If there are enough free locations in the zeropage, it will try to fill it with as much other variables as possible (before they will be put in regular memory pages).
 Example::

     byte  @zp  zeropageCounter = 42